Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-British Airways Executive Club is one of the best loyalty programs in the world of points and miles thanks to how easy it is to redeem their currency, British Airways Avios.
+British Airways Executive Club is one of the best loyalty programs in the world of points and miles, thanks to the ease of redeeming its currency, British Airways Avios.

 This can be incredibly useful, as cash fares on certain short-haul flights can be quite expensive.